henryhxu/CSCI4430-ESTR4120/assignment/assignment-1/README.md

 You need to finish **both** the "Performance metrics" and the "Socket programming" parts.

-Please find this [link](https://web.eecs.umich.edu/~justincj/teaching/eecs498/FA2020/autograder.html) for general use of the autograder.

 Our autograder runs the following versions of gcc/g++, please make sure your code is compatible
 ```
 $ gcc --version